This post may contain affiliate links. Please see our disclosure policy.

 - Place 1⅓ cups dried navy beans in a large bowl that can be fitted with a lid.
 Pour fresh water over the beans until the water is at least 1 inch above the beans.
 Seal the container shut.
 Soak at room temperature for 8-12 hours.

 - After soaking, drain the beans.
 Add the soaked beans to a large stock pan.
-Cover beans by 1 inch with fresh cold water.
-Bring water to a rapid boil, and reduce to a simmer.
+Add enough fresh water to cover beans by 1 inch.
+Bring water to a rapid boil then reduce to a simmer.
 Simmer for 1 hour or until beans are tender but not falling apart.
 Drain cooked beans well.

 - Alternatively, you can speed up the process by cooking the soaked beans in the Instant Pot after they have been soaked (Navy beans' texture is best if soaked before cooking.)